-When WPSEL =1: Advanced Sector protection mode,
+When WPSEL =1: Advanced Sector Protection mode,

-Blocks are individually protected by their own SPB or DPB lock bits which are set to "1" after power up.
-When the system accepts and executes WPSEL instruction, the bit 7 in security register will be set.
-It will activate WRLR, RDLR, WRPASS, RDPASS, PASSULK, WRSPB, ESSPB, SPBLK, RDSPBLK, WRDPB, RDDPB, GBLK, GBULK etc instructions to conduct block lock protection and replace the original Software Protect Mode (SPM) use (BP3~BP0) indicated block methods.
-Under the Advanced Sector protection mode (WPSEL=1), hardware protection is performed by driving WP#=0.
-Once WP#=0 all array blocks/sectors are protected regardless of the contents of SPB or DPB lock bits.
+Blocks are individually protected by their own SPB or DPB.
+On power-up, all blocks are write protected by the Dynamic Protection Bits (DPB) by default.
+The Advanced Sector Protection instructions WRLR, RDLR, WRPASS, RDPASS, PASSULK, WRSPB, ESSPB, SPBLK, RDSPBLK, WRDPB, RDDPB, GBLK, and GBULK are activated.
+The BP3~BP0 bits of the Status Register are disabled and have no effect.
+Hardware protection is performed by driving WP#=0.
+Once WP#=0 all blocks and sectors are write protected regardless of the state of each SPB or DPB.

-The sequence of issuing WPSEL instruction is: CS# goes low $\rightarrow$ sending WPSEL instruction to enter the individual block protect mode $\rightarrow$ CS# goes high.
+The sequence of issuing WPSEL instruction is: CS# goes low \rightarrow send WPSEL instruction to enable the Advanced Sector Protect mode \rightarrow CS# goes high.